Wednesday, 21 March 2012

 Discussing the reluctance to match dialect for dialect in Is That a Fish in Your Ear?
 Translation and the Meaning of Everything (Particular Books, London, 2011, pp. 200-201), David Bellos argues that:

-"Grammatical mistakes, malapropisms and other kinds of 'substandard' language must not be seen to be the translator's fault."and that:
+"Grammatical mistakes, malapropisms and other kinds of 'substandard' language must not be seen to be the translator's fault."

 A rather fundamentalist evangelical of my acquaintance once suggested, at least half-seriously, "improving" a text on the Galapagos by replacing references to Darwin with references to an "intelligent designer"...
 Rest assured that even had I wanted to do something so unethical, there are all sorts of contracts and checks in place to prevent it!
 Obviously this is an extreme example, but it shows how subjective the whole idea is.